Clinical Experience Tips

 In this role, you follow Emergency Room clinicians around during clinical encounters and document medical history and physical exams in the electronic medical record.
 Scribing allows you to observe the patient-doctor interaction, learn medical terms and documentation skills and develop an understanding of challenges in healthcare.

 Hospitals usually work with scribe companies that train and match students with area hospitals.
-Companies that place students locally include Scribe America and PhysAssist Scribes.
+Scribe America is a company that places students locally.
 Many require a yearlong commitment, which means that you will work part-time during the semester.